-- All public documents are published on the Commission's website and are distributed electronically to all stakeholders in its mailing list.
+- ▶ All public documents are published on the Commission's website and are distributed electronically to all stakeholders in its mailing list.
 Any member of the public may request to be included in the Commission's mailing list.
 The Commission requires a public version of all applications for, and submissions about, an allocation of capacity to be made available.
 A small amount of information received by the Commission is of a commercial-in-confidence or confidential nature and is held on the Commission's confidential register. - ▶ The Commission will publish a notice inviting other applications for capacity in response to an initial application for capacity, and submissions about applications where required by the Act and Minister's Policy Statement. - ▶ The Commission will assess the application in accordance with the relevant criteria set out in the Minister's Policy Statement.
-More complex public benefit criteria may be applied in cases where there are two carriers seeking the same limited amount of capacity, compared with an uncontested application from a well-established carrier. - Where relevant, the Commission will invite the applicant(s) to submit further information addressing public benefit criteria. - ▶ The Minister's Policy Statement requires the Commission to ensure that the applicant is reasonably capable of obtaining the approvals necessary to operate and of using the capacity if so granted.
+More complex public benefit criteria may be applied in cases where there are two carriers seeking the same limited amount of capacity, compared with an uncontested application from a well-established carrier. - ▶ Where relevant, the Commission will invite the applicant(s) to submit further information addressing public benefit criteria.